Simple Christmas Cookies with an Owl Cutter

 - Let it dry completely before you package it or stack it.

-- Outline and flood the elf face with with the ivory icing.
+- Outline and flood the elf’s face with the ivory icing.

 - While the icing is wet, add the royal icing eyes.